UNDP and Biomass Association Give Eco-Friendly Stoves to Vulnerable Highland Families

 AI

 is the UNDP’s Deputy Resident Rep in Georgia.
-She says that “cultivating energy-efficient technology is an important step towards .”
+She says that “cultivating energy-efficient technology is important step towards .”
 Reduced unsustainable firewood use in highland communities can reverse the forest degradation process.

 Read More @ georgiatoday.ge